Outcomes from the survey

 The first Irish Stoat Citizen Science Survey

-The project is led by Vincent Wildlife Trust (VWT) in collaboration with the National Biodiversity Data Centre, the University of Galway, and the Centre for Environmental Data and Recording.
+The project was led by Vincent Wildlife Trust (VWT) in collaboration with the National Biodiversity Data Centre, the University of Galway, and the Centre for Environmental Data and Recording.
 This work and other work carried out by VWT is supported by funding from the Irish Environmental Network, National Parks and Wildlife Service and the Heritage Council.

 Photo: ©Ruth Hanniffy